adap/flower/doc/source/how-to-use-clientapp.rst

     app = ClientApp()

+    # instantiate model
+    model = Net()

     @app.train()
     def train(msg: Message, ctx: Context):
         ...

 Now, we implement the steps to train a model on the client, which generally follow the pattern:

 #.
-Instantiate model
-#.
 Load local data
 #.
 Get model and configs (e.g. from the :code:`ServerApp`)
 #.
 Train model
 #.
 Return results

-The first two steps are straightforward and we can implement as follows:
+The first step is straightforward and we can implement as follows:

 .. code-block:: python

     # File: client.py

-    # instantiate model
-    model = Net()

     # load local training and validation data
     train_loader, val_loader, _ = load_data()